 Hideo Kojima had given Masahiro Sakurai his blessing to add Solid Snake to the series as soon as Melee, but was not able to include him in the roster due to development being nearly complete at the time.
 He would instead make his debut in Brawl.

-Likewise, the Villager was considered to join the battle in Brawl, but Sakurai couldn't think of how to implement them due to how peaceful a game series Animal Crossing was.
+The Villager was considered to join the battle in Brawl, but Sakurai couldn't think of how to implement them due to how peaceful a game series Animal Crossing was.
 He ended up figuring it out when it came time to plan the base roster for 3DS and Wii U.

 A section of Chapter 5 of King's Quest (2015) consists of some ideas that were developed for earlier chapters (according to some concept art) but cut, among them a goblin riding on a rat and an entire song by Whisper.
 They surface here when old Graham becomes confused about the earlier stories he had told his granddaughter Gwendolyn, with her correcting him on the details as a meta-commentary (she literally says that the Whisper song, in particular, would've "made that chapter too long.")